Building Meaningful Relationships

 I am a lover of learning, dance, mathematics, and truth.
 I found my passion for mathematics in college when I realized that it is an art form and a modality for creation.
 I love puzzles, ideas, and anything else that challenges my mind.
 I love working with youth and creating environments where people can change their perceptions of themselves and the world around them to perceptions that bring more joy and happiness into their lives.

 As a child, I was “everything schooled”.
-Home-school, no-school, co-op school, private school, charter school, public school, you name it…I probably did it 🙂 After graduating high school at 16, I changed my major three times (Accounting > Elementary Education > Physics > Mathematics Education) before confirming that the beauty and art of mathematics is what I really want to share with the world.
+Home-school, no-school, co-op school, private school, charter school, public school, you name it…I probably did it 🙂 After graduating high school at 16, I changed my major three times (Accounting > Elementary Education > Physics > Mathematics Education) before confirming that the beauty and art of mathematics are what I really want to share with the world.
 I graduated in May 2014 with my Bachelor’s of Science in Mathematics Education with a minor in Physics Teaching and then spent a year teaching at a charter school in Arizona.I grew up in Paradise, a tiny country town in northern Utah, as the oldest of 11 children.
-I currently live, dance, and play in Tooele, Utah with my super amazing roommates.
+I rarely live in the same place for more than a year, but my home base is in Utah.

 I am a writer and a wanderer.
 Thankfully, J.R.R.
 Tolkien, one of my favorite authors, assures me that “not all who wander are lost.”
 If I had to sum up my eclectic interests and experiences in one word, it would be journeys.
 The books I enjoying reading, the stories I love to write, and the activities I long to pursue in my free time all involve an imaginative transport from one place or time to another.
 Education is also a journey, and one of the most exciting adventures there is!